-Lindsay (she/her) is a theatre artist and lecturer in Atlanta, Georgia who has been teaching at Georgia State University Perimeter College since 2017.
+Lindsay (she/her) is an actor, theatre artist, and Lecturer residing in Atlanta, Georgia.
+She has been teaching and directing at Georgia State University Perimeter College since 2017.

 She has taught with University System of Georgia's European Council (London), Southwestern Oregon Community College, Acting Out in Brooklyn, and Manatee School for the Arts in Florida.
 In less conventional settings, she has worked in a facilitation capacity with participants aged 5 to 60, with young people with Autism Spectrum Disorder, as well as English as Foreign Language Students from Beijing, China.

 Lindsay is fearlessly motivated by equal and inclusive representation in the arts and always seeks to incorporate this in everything she does.